eficode-academy/docker-katas/labs/docker-compose/01-hello-world.md

 Compose file explained:

-`version: '3'`: defines the API version that docker compose should use `services:`:  defines the configuration of the container `hello-world:`: is now the name of the service
+`services:`:  defines the configuration of the container `hello-world:`: is now the name of the service
 `image: hello-world:latest`: defines the container and its version that we're using for `hello-world` service.